danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 When run successfully, nodes of this type cause `name` to be bound in the current (topmost) execution environment, to a mutable variable.
-That is, the variable may be bound and re-bound multiple times, by using `varBind` nodes.
+That is, the variable can be bound and re-bound multiple times, by using `varBind` nodes.
 The behavior varies depending on if `value` is supplied in this node:

 * Without a supplied `value`, this serves as a forward declaration.
 The